pjmaker/diesel-generator-sizer/README.md

 * Check that your current methods are correct
 * Finally as a small haskell example

+## Current state

+Initial setup, the author is off playing on other things and hopes to get this up shortly.
+Feel free to email if your interested in thetopic though.
+I'll have a play this weekend.

 ## TODO

 1. Improve the diesel model.